aiven/devportal/docs/products/kafka/concepts/acl.rst

 * username: ``analyst*``, permission: ``read``, topic: ``xyz``.
 All Aiven users with username starting ``analyst`` have read access to topic ``xyz``.
 * username: ``developer*``, permission: ``read``, topic: ``test*``.
 All Aiven users with username starting ``developer`` have read access to topics starting with ``test``.

-By default, access is allowed for all configured users to both produce and consume on all topics.

 ..
 Warning::

-  By default, Aiven adds an ``avnadmin`` account to every new service and adds `admin` permission for all topics to that user.
+  By default, Aiven adds an ``avnadmin`` service user to every new service and adds `admin` permission for all topics to that user.
 When you create your own ACLs to restrict access, you probably want to remove this ACL entry.

 ..
 Note::